GENERAL VETERINARY SERVICES

 Let us take care of your pet overnight.
 If your vet can’t provide the necessary overnight care – we can provide that for you.
 Many vets keep patients in overnight but do not have staff on the premises keeping an eye on them.

-Your pet will be fully supervised and monitored all night by our duty Veterinarian.
+Your pet will be fully supervised and monitored all night by our overnight nurse (and vet if necessary).
 You can then return your pet to your regular vet for further treatment.